lepropst/piglet-pack-site/content/home/why-us_03.md

   name: Elias Rangel
 ---

-## Our services revolve around the idea that we provide only what our client needs.
-Our service plans and contracts are completely dynamic.
-This means that we can perform services as small as guidance, so that the client retains the most control and manages most aspects of the service.
-We can also completely set up and manage digital services so that the client can request any technology stack, but never have to get in the nitty gritty.
+## We focus on client needs.
+Services are designed from the ground up to service only what our clients need.
+Service plans and contracts remain flexible and completely dynamic allowing for greater control over what our clients want done.
+We can assume any role of management for your small business from full hosting and web presence management to simple user interface updates.
+Piglet Packs custom service plans truly allow clients control over the technology they use, the control they have, and the implementation methods chosen.